The land at Prince’s Parade was originally owned by The Southern Railway Company.

 These last plans were stopped after many local people objected and the Government Planning Inspector said that “it is one of the finest vistas in the district”.
 She agreed with the previous Inspector that “residential development would be out of character with the site’s open nature” and said “this part of Seabrook is deficient in every sort of public open space.”
 She concluded “I find this one of the rare occasions when the need to preserve the open character of a site, and its relationship to both the sea and the canal, is so important that it outweighs the imperatives of PPG3”

-There is a very interesting article about the tram service that used to run along the seafront here:
+There are some very interesting articles about the tram service that used to run along the seafront here: